 Step 7.
 Click Erase one more time

-The next method, using Mac's Terminal application, also utilizes Disk Utility but is just facilitated through manual input instead of using the Disk Utility application directly.
-Like the previous method, Terminal will wipe the data stored on your USB flash drive so make sure you have a second copy of all of its contents stored elsewhere.
+The next method, using Mac's Terminal application to format USB to FAT32, also utilizes Disk Utility but is just facilitated through manual input instead of using the Disk Utility application directly.
+Like the previous method, Terminal will wipe the data stored on your USB flash drive.
+So make sure to back up all data before starting.

 Step 1.
 Connect your USB drive to your Mac using an available port